 Poster submissions via our online order form must be received no later than 6am (Central) on a Wednesday.
 All poster printing takes place on Wednesdays unless there is an emergency which prevents us from being able to print as planned.
-Check our Twitter (@adrcposters) for the most current printing availability information.
+Check our Poster Printing Queue page for the current number of poster slots available as well as our Twitter (@adrcposters) for other important printing-related info (such as holidays or when printing is unavailable).
 Please note that we have a limit of 64 posters that can be printed.
 Printing is first-submitted first-printed.
 The last poster submitted will be available by 4pm Wednesday (at the latest).
 You should always aim to submit your files earlier than the night/early-morning before the 6am Wednesday deadline to avoid situations where we run out of slots overnight.
 Waiting until the last minute may result in your poster not being able to be printed.
-Refer to our FAQ for more details and other locations you can print posters.
+Refer to our FAQ for more important details on how we operate including information on other locations where you can print posters.

 Accepted File Formats

 - Adobe PDF (High or Press Quality preferred if possible)

 - All Other Formats: Export to a PDF (at High or Press Quality if possible)

 *Once you create a PDF, open it and verify the file’s actual dimensions.
 If you submit an 8.5″ x 11″ PDF for printing and mark the order form to scale it to 36″ or 42″, we will print that file exactly as requested and you will be charged for it!

 As of 1/1/2023 we no longer accept PowerPoint files.
 You will need to export a PDF of your slide.
 Follow the instructions below to create the correct type of PDF so we can print your poster.

 - Mac Computers: To properly create a PDF from PowerPoint, select File > Export within PowerPoint.
 Verify the file type is set to PDF.